Lopez179/ECE421Lab2/README.md

 # ECE 421 Lab 2
+This is my submission for lab 2.
+The answers to the written questions are contained below, and also in the code files.
 ## Question 1
 Go to question 1 directory

 ```cargo run```
 ## Question 2
 Go to question 2 directory